Diabetes mellitus, or diabetes, is a disease that causes high blood sugar. It occurs when there is a problem with insulin.

 As obesity has become more prevalent over the past few decades, so too has the rate of type 2 diabetes.
 In 2013, more than 1 in 3 people in the U.S. were considered to have obesity, and over 2 in 3 were either overweight or had obesity.

 Although the link between obesity and diabetes is well known, the reasons for the link remain unclear.
-A report in the Journal of Clinical Endocrinology and Metabolism asks why, if there is a link, obesity does not always lead to diabetes.

 The same report notes that the location of body fat appears to play a role.
 People with more fat in the upper body area and around the waist are more likely to get diabetes than those who carry their body fat around the hips and lower body.